Constructing quantum codes from any classical code and their embedding in ground space of local Hamiltonians: Part 1: Explicit quantum codes from classical codes

 \subsection{Constructing logical states with linear distance and constant rate}

 In building a single logical qubit we used any one non-zero solution in the kernel of $A$ to identify two disjoint subsets $C_{0}$ and $C_{1}$.
-Since the number of rows is $2V_{q}(d_{Z}-1)-1$ and the number of columns by Gilbert-Varshamov bound satisfies $m\ge q^{n}/V_{q}(d_{Z}-1)$, we find that the ratio of the number of columns to the number of rows is asymptotically exponentially large
+Since the number of rows is $2V_{q}(d_{Z}-1)-1$ and the number of columns by Gilbert-Varshamov bound satisfies $m\ge q^{n}/V_{q}(d_{Z}-1)$, from Lemma \ref{lem:main-result} and the asymptotic relation of the volume of the Hamming ball and the $q$-ary entropy function, we find that the ratio of the number of columns to the number of rows is asymptotically exponentially large